Genie (Disney): Other films

-The Genie appears in the two direct-to-video films based on the series House of Mouse: in Mickey's Magical Christmas: Snowed in at the House of Mouse (2001), he is present among the characters surprised to not be able to leave the club because of the snow blizzard, later he is seen setting along with Abu and Jafar while they enjoy the Christmas celebration, and in the end as part of the characters who sing the musical number "The Best Christmas of All"; in Mickey's House of Villains (2002), he is part of the characters that are locked up by the Card Soldiers in the club's kitchen.
+The Genie appears in the two direct-to-video films based on the series House of Mouse: in Mickey's Magical Christmas: Snowed in at the House of Mouse (2001), he is present among the characters surprised to not be able to leave the club because of the snow blizzard; he is later seen setting along with Abu and Jafar while they enjoy the Christmas celebration, and in the end as part of the characters who sing the musical number "The Best Christmas of All"; in Mickey's House of Villains (2002), he is part of the characters that are locked up by the Card Soldiers in the club's kitchen.

 He can be seen at the end of The Lion King 1½ (2004) among the Disney characters who meet to see the movie again.

-Genie is one of the several Walt Disney Animation Studios characters that appears in the short film Once Upon a Studio (2023), with his voice being generated by archival recordings of Robin Williams.
+Genie is one of the several Walt Disney Animation Studios characters that appears in the short film Once Upon a Studio (2023), with his voice being reused from archival recordings of Robin Williams.

 Television

+Aladdin: The Series

-The Genie has a major supporting role in the Aladdin television series (1994-1995), although his contributions are sometimes limited; as the show is directly after the sequel, the once-omnipotent Genie is now reduced to "semi-phenomenal, nearly-cosmic powers", which renders him incapable of undoing some of the spells he is confronted with, and lacks some degree of his old intellect.
+The Genie has a major supporting role in the Aladdin television series (1994–1995), although his contributions are sometimes limited; as the show takes place directly after The Return of Jafar, the once-omnipotent Genie is now reduced to "semi-phenomenal, nearly-cosmic powers", which renders him incapable of undoing some of the spells he is confronted with, and lacks some degree of his old intellect.
 A particular example of this is the episode "Love at First Sprite", when a group of sprites lift the palace into the air and then drop it back to the ground; Genie explicitly references how he lifted the palace in the past, but is unable to repeat the feat on this occasion, requiring Carpet to trick the sprites into lowering the palace to safety.
 However, Genie is still an indispensable member of Aladdin's team: there were many, many occasions in the TV series where the Genie's magic was crucial for the heroes to win, and the situation would have been hopeless without him.
+In the episode "The Secret of Dagger Rock", the Genie reveals he still wears his golden shackles despite having been freed from his lamp because he is "a slave to fashion".

+Other TV appearances

 In addition, Williams himself returned to the role from 1997 to 2002 for an educational spot series in ABC's One Saturday Morning programming block, called Great Minds Think 4 Themselves, where the Genie tells the stories of various historical figures who defied the assumptions and prejudices of their times to produce great achievements.

-The Genie also is a guest in House of Mouse (2001-2003), having cameo appearances among the audience of the titular club, often sitting with other Aladdin characters.
+The Genie also is a guest in House of Mouse (2001–2003), having cameo appearances among the audience of the titular club, often sitting with other Aladdin characters.